 Antidepressants may help reduce binge-eating episodes in one of a few ways.
 Lower-than-normal levels of chemical messengers in the brain, such as serotonin, dopamine, and norepinephrine may affect appetite, mood, and impulse control.
 This can contribute to binge eating.
 Antidepressants increase levels of these brain chemicals, which may help control binge eating.

-A side effect of some antidepressants is a decrease in appetite.
-Research has also shown that antidepressants may help people with bulimia binge less often.
+A side effect of some antidepressants is a decrease in appetite. has also shown that antidepressants may help people with bulimia binge less often.
 Binge eating disorder is similar to bulimia, except that people with bulimia purge the food afterward by vomiting.

 People with binge eating disorder often have other conditions, like depression, panic disorder, or generalized anxiety disorder.
 Antidepressants can be used to treat these conditions.